 Knowledge and understanding; (knowledge and adequate use of notions specific to subject) Understanding the importance and role of bank marketing for the financial organizations, Knowledge and understanding of fundamental concepts used in bank services marketing (differences between products and services, quality, value and satisfaction, segmentation, competition, marketing mix).
 Explanation and interpretation; explanation and interpretation of some ideas, projects, processes, as well as of theoretical and practical content of the subject) Explanation of theoretical concepts through several examples from the Romania's banking market.
-Instrumental applicable; (design, management and assessment of the specific practical activities; usage of methods, techniques and instruments for investigation and application), Focusing on case study analysis to emphasize the practical Presentation and use of instruments for information on the market. internal/external factors analysis (SWOT analysis), client analysis (or more extensive, Porter analysis), and products/services portfolio (BCG analysis) Attitude related Adapting instruments used internationally by taking into consideration the Sri Lankan market characteristics Developing market researches, marketing plans, and promotional plans for the banking sector, as individual or team-based projects g : Lectures, Tutorials, Presentations, Case Study Analysis.
+Instrumental applicable; (design, management and assessment of the specific practical activities; usage of methods, techniques and instruments for investigation and application), Focusing on case study analysis to emphasize the practical information on the market.
+Presentation and use of instruments for internal/external factors analysis (SWOT analysis), client analysis (or more extensive, Porter analysis), and products/services portfolio (BCG analysis) Attitude related Adapting instruments used internationally by taking into consideration the Sri Lankan market characteristics Developing market researches, marketing plans, and promotional plans for the banking sector, as individual or team-based projects